vasileiosvyzas/ship_emissions_tracker/README.md

 | /verifier_info    | Gives all the verifier info for all the vessels across all periods    |
 | /technical_efficiency/{ship_id}    | returns the technical efficiency type and value for a specific ship    |

+## How to run locally
+- At the top level directory run the following command to build the image **docker build -t ship_emissions .**
+- Once the image is built, run the container with **docker run -p 80:80 ship_emissions**
+- The API should be accessible at http://0.0.0.0:80/docs